The Australian Centre

 -

-The Critical Public Conversation (CPC) series aims to enrich the university's social, cultural, and intellectual life and beyond by facilitating conversations that explore the challenges at the heart of relations between Indigenous and settler peoples in a respectful and considerate manner.
+The Critical Public Conversation (CPC) series aims to enrich the university's social, cultural, and intellectual life and beyond by facilitating conversations that explore the challenges at the heart of relations between Indigenous and settler peoples.
 By making explicit the fraught foundations of this relationship and its centrality to the politics of this continent, the series develops capacity for scholarship that is more ethical and academically rigorous.
+Each year the series is organised around a central theme.

-Country, Climate, Colonialism
+Country, Climate, Colonialism (2023)

-Previous Critical Public Conversations
+Introducing Critical Public Conversations (2020)

 Understand the opportunities and challenges of treaty for transforming relations between First Nations and settler societies